 This particular breed is seen as being rather vulnerable, so there are limited opportunities to purchase a puppy.
 It will also then be even more important that you seek a puppy from a good breeder.

 They are certainly not as imposing a breed as others that are out there, but that should not be a problem.
-However, it will still be advisable for you to read the rest of our guide in order to learn a lot more about the breed in question.
+However, it will still be advisable for you to read the rest of our guide to learn a lot more about the breed in question.

 What Price are Cardigan Welsh Corgi Puppies?